 Military and civilians members have painted a number of T-walls on Forward Operating Base Warhorse, Diyala, Iraq.
 From DVIDS.
 [25 Images]

 The First War Murals Gallery featurting Camp Buehring Kuwait 2019.
 High quality galleries are now available but some visitors like to see how the original murals are holding up years later.
-[163 Images]
+From Eric S. [163 Images]

-Misc unit plaques and wooden deployment murals on display at Camp Arifjan Kuwait [138 Images]
+An early War Murals gallery featuring unit plaques and wooden deployment murals on display at Camp Arifjan Kuwait From Eric S. [138 Images]

-Small Gallery featuring mainly US Marine Aviation Murals at Al Jaber Air Base Iraq [19 Images]
+Gallery featuring Aviation Murals by US, Canadian, and Royal Danish Air Force units at Al Jaber Air Base Kuwait during OIR [37 Images]

 Assorted painted T-walls From Camp Warrior, CSC Scania, COS Kalsu, Khandahar, Kirkuk, Talil/ Adder, and Victory Station from firefighter Scott Joyner [34 Images]